gianlucabertani/MAChineLearning/README.md

 - [Bag of Words](#Bag of Words)
 - [Word Vectors](#Word Vectors)

 Differently than many other machine learning libraries for macOS and iOS, MAChineLearning includes full training implementation for its neural networks.
-You don't need a separate language or another framework to train your network, you have all you need here.
+You don't need a separate language or another framework to train the network, you have all you need here.

 ### Use on iOS